United Empire Loyalist

-The United Empire Loyalist flag, which is similar to but wider than the flag of Great Britain.

-United Empire Loyalist (UEL; or simply Loyalist) is an honorific title which was first given by the 1st Lord Dorchester, the governor of Quebec and governor general of the Canadas, to American Loyalists who resettled in British North America during or after the American Revolution.
+United Empire Loyalist (UEL, or simply Loyalist) is an honorific title which was first given by the 1st Lord Dorchester, the governor of Quebec and governor general of the Canadas, to American Loyalists who resettled in British North America during or after the American Revolution.
 At that time, the demonym Canadian or Canadien was used by the descendants of New France settlers inhabiting the Province of Quebec.

-They settled primarily in Nova Scotia and the Province of Quebec.
+They settled primarily in Nova Scotia and the province of Quebec.
 The influx of loyalist settlers resulted in the creation of several new colonies.
 In 1784, New Brunswick was partitioned from the Colony of Nova Scotia after significant loyalist resettlement around the Bay of Fundy.
-The influx of loyalist refugees also resulted in the Province of Quebec's division into Lower Canada (present-day Quebec), and Upper Canada (present-day Ontario) in 1791.
+The influx of loyalist refugees also resulted in the province of Quebec's division into Lower Canada (present-day Quebec), and Upper Canada (present-day Ontario) in 1791.
 The Crown gave them land grants of one lot.
 One lot consisted of 200 acre per person to encourage their resettlement, as the Government wanted to develop the frontier of Upper Canada.
 This resettlement added many English speakers to the Canadian population.
 It was the beginning of new waves of immigration that established a predominantly Anglo-Canadian population in the future Canada both west and east of the modern Quebec border.